 Interestingly, this day has a short history ingeniously intertwined with the life of its namesake.
 World Braille Day was established by the UN General Assembly in December 2018.
 Since then, it has been considered among the most important days and dates.
 Moreover, the world actually started celebrating it in the year 2019.

 Around 30-36 million people on this planet are blind.
 By the year 2050, the number of people diagnosed with blindness will rise to a whopping 100-115 million.
 People who are struggling with impaired eyesight face difficulties in everyday life.
-From using a computer to arranging clothes and navigating a new neighborhood, everything becomes a tough nut to crack.
+From using a computer to arranging clothes and navigating a new neighbourhood, everything becomes a tough nut to crack.

 Significance of World Braille Day

-Apart from this, it also helps people recognize that everyone around the world, despite their differences, deserves the same treatment.
+Apart from this, it also helps people recognise that everyone around the world, despite their differences, deserves the same treatment.
 Therefore, it is important for every citizen to play their part and make public or professional places accessible to everyone.

 Sava Shiksha Abhiyan v.
 Prakash Singh (2010)

 In the 2010 landmark case of Sava Shiksha Abhiyan v.
 Prakash Singh, the need for equal educational opportunities and access for visually impaired students was highlighted.
-The case was centered around Prakash Singh, a young boy who was denied braille textbooks at his government school.
+The case was centred around Prakash Singh, a young boy who was denied Braille textbooks at his government school.
 This not only hindered his learning but also violated his right to education under the Right of Children to Free and Compulsory Education Act (RTE Act).

 Also Read: World Introvert Day: Date, Theme, History, Significance, and Interesting Facts